TheHeartmann/SFP_new/_games/checkmate.md

 ### One, two, three, four!
 When writing the music for this game, we though of chess as a militaristic strategy game, and ended up with a strong focus on marching snares and rhythms, which we combined with a modern, mildly western-influenced guitar/bass/kit line-up.

+##### Greenlight
+Checkmate is currently on [Steam Greenlight](http://steamcommunity.com/sharedfiles/filedetails/?id=701612583 "Steam Greenlight—Checkmate"), so head on over there and give it a little vote!